xa0412/tp/docs/UserGuide.md

 - Email.
 - Previous Courses.
   - No Previous Courses: Displays "NIL".
-  - Has Previous Courses: Displays 5 most recently **added** courses.
+  - Has Previous Courses: Displays the 5 most recently **added** courses.
   - Expanded Arrow: Display all previous courses throughout all semesters when clicked.

 ---

 ## ⌨️ Command Overview

-Now that you have set up NUSMeet, let’s explore the key commands you can use!
+Now that you have set up NUSMeet, let's explore the key commands you can use!

 | Action                                      | Format, Examples                                                                                                                                                                                                   |
 | ------------------------------------------- | ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------ |